-- Appeals based solely on financial and/or emotional needs without sufficient explanation or documentation will not be approved, i.e. "I need the money" and similar reasons are not accepted as extenuating circumstances for an appeal. - It is the responsibility of the student to successfully complete all classes enrolled.
+- Appeals based solely on financial and/or emotional needs without sufficient explanation or documentation may not be approved (i.e. "I need the money" or "I didn't take my classes seriously" and similar reasons are not accepted as extenuating circumstances for an appeal.) - Work is not considered a hardship since financial aid is viewed as a supplement to the student's income to help reduce the number of hours the average student would have to work. - It is the responsibility of the student to successfully complete all classes enrolled.
 Please remember that dropping a class, failing a class, or withdrawing from a class is a personal decision made by the student.
-Without documentation/explanation of extenuating circumstances, appeals will not be approved. - In some cases, additional information may be required before a decision is made on your appeal.
+Without documentation of extenuating circumstances, appeals may not be approved.